VictorDelamonica/VictorDelamonica.github.io/docs/MAINTENANCE.md

 ## Deployment Checklist

-- [ ] Code is merged to main branch
+- [ ] Code is merged to the main branch
 - [ ] All tests pass
 - [ ] Build is successful
 - [ ] GitHub Actions workflow completes